open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 Make sure vagrant is running and then click [here](http://localhost:3100) to access your Community Planet.
 It is recommended that you use Firefox since Planet is only guaranteed to run properly on Firefox.

-**NOTE**: Before you can sync your community with the nation, you will need to create an additional dummy user on your community.
-Therefore, create one by clicking on "Become a Member" under the SIGN-IN button.
-Then fill out the details and press the "Become a Member" button.
-(Tip: When creating the dummy user, don't put a password that you actually use).
-Next, log back in to your admin account and double-check that your dummy account is listed under Members on the Manager page.
+**NOTES**: After you register your community, but before you can sync with the nation, you need to create an additional dummy user on your community.
+Therefore, to create a dummy user:
+1. Create a quick additional user under "Become a Member" on the login page (HINT: When creating the dummy user, don't give it   a password that you actually use).
+2. Then,log in to the dummy account you just created and double-check that you're listed under Members on the Manager Settings page.
+3. Then, log out and log back in with your admin account.
 Now that your community has a user, you can sync with the nation.
-If you can not create a dummy user, please see Q22 on the [FAQ page](vi-faq.md).
+For any additional questions, please look at the FAQ section (link in the Useful Links).

 ![Clicking on "Dummy User"](images/vi-become-member.png "Dummy User")